If you’ve been blogging for five minutes, every blogger is telling you to start an email list immediately and with good reason.

 Not too much, but just enough to pique their curiosity and establish trust.

-It needs to be extremely useful, informative, and valuable to your readers.
+It needs to be useful, informative, and valuable to your readers.

-Think instant results, actionable information that they can use and apply immediately.
+Think instant results, actionable information they can use and apply immediately.

 1. Blog post content upgrades.